aekayGuy/TFIDF-Vectorizer-From-Scratch/README.md

 # TFIDF-Vectorizer-From-Scratch
-### Fit and transform functions of TFIDF vectorizer similar to Sklearn are implemented from scratch.
+### Fit and Transform Methods of TFIDF vectorizer similar to sklearn.feature_extraction.text.TfidfVectorizer are implemented from scratch.
+### Implemented max_features of TfidfVectorizer argument from scratch.

+### Subsections -
 1. Build a TFIDF Vectorizer & compare its results with Sklearn.
 2. Implement max features functionality.